imagekitio/docs-keep-a-changelog/features/multi_account_user_association.md

 At the login screen, you will be asked to enter your email address and password (any valid password for one of the accounts).
 ![Login screen](../.gitbook/assets/login_screen.png)

-Then you'll be sent to the next page and prompted to enter a one-time password (OTP) that was sent to the associated email address.
+On clicking "Submit", a one-time password (OTP) will be sent to your registered email address.
+You will be asked to enter this OTP on the next screen.

 ![OTP input screen](../.gitbook/assets/OTP_input_screen.png)

-Upon successful validation of the OTP provided, you will select the ImageKit ID of the account you want to access on the next screen.
+Upon successful validation of the OTP provided, you may select the ImageKit ID of the account you want to access on the next screen.

 ![Account selection screen](../.gitbook/assets/account_selection_screen.png)